 e.)
-At Caesarea Philippi, The Great Confession and First Announcement of the Passion: The next retirement of Jesus with His Apostles was to the neighborhood of Caesarea Philippi, near the source of the Jordan.
-This was the northernmost point of His journeys.
-Here, "on the geographical frontier between Judaism and heathenism" (Liddon133), Our Lord put the momentous question that called forth Peter's historical confession.
+At Caesarea Philippi and the First Announcement of the Passion: The next retirement of Jesus with His Apostles was to the neighborhood of Caesarea Philippi, near the source of the Jordan.
+Modern day teachings of the life of Jesus do not incorporate geographic reference locations.
+We tend to think in the simple terms that Jesus lived and walked in what we presently call the country of Israel.
+Actually that is not the entire truth.
+If we take Biblical text and correlate with a modern world map of the Middle East we would find that Jesus walked and taught in Israel, Jordan, Lebanon and Syria.
+Here at Caesarea Philippi Jesus was toward the northernmost point of His journeys on the border of Israel and what was the Golan Heights.
+Here, "on the geographical frontier between Judaism and heathenism" (Liddon135), our Lord questioned the sincerity and faith of the Apostles.

-(1) The Voices of the Age and the External Truth: The question put to the Twelve in this remote region was, "Who do men say that the Son of Man is?"
+(1) The Voices of the Age and the External Truth: The question put to the Twelve in this remote region was: "Who do men say that the Son of Man is?"
 Son of Man, as already stated, was the familiar name given by Jesus to Himself, to which a Messianic significance might or might not be attached, according to the prepossessions of His hearers.
-First the unpedictable voices of the age were recited concerning the identity of Jesus: "Some say John the Baptist; some, Elijah, and others, one of the prophets."
-Next, in answer to the further question: "But who do you say that I am?" there rang out from Peter, in the name of all, the unchanging truth about Jesus: "You are the Christ!"
-In clearness, boldness, decision, Peter's faith had attained a height not reached before.
+First the unpredictable voices of the age were recited concerning the identity of Jesus: "Some say John the Baptist; some, Elijah, and others, one of the prophets."
+Recall the travels Jesus and the twelve had already made and the multitudes surrounding Him.
+Jesus is in need to take a check on the faith of the Apostles.
+Now, in a remote place away from the crowds and the Jews He questions the twelve.
+He is ready to make the first announcement of His death and He needs to teach the Apostles to use His teachings and authority when He is gone.
+Here, Jesus asked these questions about who people say He is and this time we find the recorded answers from the Gospel of Mark.
+We have already seen similar questions and answers in Matthew and John.
+Next, we have Jesus' specific question directed toward the twelve: "But who do you say that I am?"
+The reply rang out from Peter as the unchanging truth about Jesus: "You are the Christ!"
+In clearness, boldness, and precisely, Peter's faith once again rose to the top as he confessed his Master and Lord.
 Mark 8:27-30, Now Jesus and His disciples went out to the towns of Caesarea Philippi; and on the road He asked His disciples, saying to them, "Who do men say that I am?"